JSyther/TerraSystems/README.md

 ## License Restrictions

-You may use, study, modify, and distribute this project for **personal, educational, research, experimental, and other non-commercial purposes**.
+You may use, study, modify, and distribute this project for personal, educational, research, experimental, and other non-commercial purposes.

 **COMMERCIAL USE IS STRICTLY PROHIBITED WITHOUT PRIOR WRITTEN PERMISSION.**